-- .41 Recommendation means an italicized recommendation in these standards.
-Similarly for "recommend". [recommandation] - .42 Report is an actuary's oral or written communication to users about his or her work.
-Similarly for "to report". [rapport] - Report date is the date on which the actuary completes the report on his or her work.
-It usually differs from the calculation date. [date du rapport] - .43.1 Reinsurance recoverables in an insurer's balance sheet are the assets at the balance sheet date on account of reinsurance treaties, including commitments, which are in force at that date or which were in force before that date. [sommes à recouvrer auprès des réassureurs] - .44 Report pursuant to law is a report for which the law requires an actuary's opinion. [rapport en vertu de la loi] - Rule means a rule in the Canadian Institute of Actuaries' Rules of Professional Conduct. [règle] - .46 Scenario is a set of consistent assumptions. [scénario] - .47 Service cost is that portion of the present value of a plan's obligations which an actuarial cost method allocates to a time period, excluding any amount for that period in respect of unfunded accrued liabilitiesy. [cotisation d'exercice] - .48 Standard reporting language is standard language for an external user report. [libellé du rapport type] - 49 Subsequent event is an event which occurs after a calculation date but before the corresponding report date. [événement subséquent]
+- .41 Recommendation means a recommendation in a box in these standards.
+Similarly for "recommend". [recommandation] - .41.1 Related experience includes premiums, claims, exposures, expenses, and other relevant data for events analogous to the insurance categories under consideration other than the subject experience and may include established rate levels or rate differentials or external data. [expérience connexe] - .42 Report is an actuary's oral or written communication to users about his or her work.
+Similarly for "to report". [rapport] - .43 Report date is the date on which the actuary completes the report on his or her work.
+It usually differs from the calculation date. [date du rapport] - .43.1 Reinsurance recoverables in an insurer's balance sheet are the assets at the balance sheet date on account of reinsurance treaties, including commitments, which are in force at that date or which were in force before that date. [sommes à recouvrer auprès des réassureurs] - .44 Report pursuant to law is a report for which the law requires an actuary's opinion. [rapport en vertu de la loi] - .45 Rule means a rule in the Canadian Institute of Actuaries' Rules of Professional Conduct. [règle] - .46 Scenario is a set of consistent assumptions. [scénario] - .47 Service cost is that portion of the present value of a plan's obligations which an actuarial cost method allocates to a time period, excluding any amount for that period in respect of unfunded accrued liabilities. [cotisation d'exercice] - .48 Standard reporting language is standard language for an external user report. [libellé du rapport type] - .48.1 Subject experience includes premiums, claims, exposures, expenses, and other data for the insurance categories under consideration. [expérience visée]